rnd7/profile/README.md

 [cvs1 online](https://rnd7.github.io/cvs1)

 ## rndmsc
 More or less random music.
-This was my first attempt to make music using nothing but JavaScript.
+This was my first attempt to make music with nothing but JavaScript.
+Back then, I wrote a whole series of similar programms all based on the same pattern.
+This is the only demo that has survived.

 [![screenshot](doc/rndmsc.png)](https://rnd7.github.io/rndmsc)